taylorhummon/crossword-builder/back_end/README.md

 # Crossword Builder Back End #

-This is the API for the Crossword Builder app.
+This is the back end for the Crossword Builder app.

 ## Installing Dependencies ##

-Make sure you have [NodeJS](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed.
+Make sure you have [Node.JS](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed.
 Then install dependencies:
 ```
 cd crossword-builder/back_end/